britepool/comply/policies/cyber.md

     i.
 Threats were identified for each asset, and corresponding vulnerabilities were identified for each threat.
     i.
 Risk owners were identified for each risk.

     i.
-Consequences of the loss of confidentiality, integrity and availability were evaluated using a score from 0 to 2, with 0 being the lowest rating and 2 being the highest rating.
+Impacts of the loss of confidentiality, integrity and availability were evaluated using a rating from `Low` to `Very High`, with `Low` being the lowest rating and `Very High` being the highest rating.

     i.
-The likelihood of risk occurrence (i.e. that the threat will exploit the vulnerability) was evaluated using a score from 0 to 2, with 0 being the lowest rating and 2 being the highest rating.
+The likelihood of risk occurrence (i.e. that the threat will exploit the vulnerability) was evaluated using a rating from `Low` to `Very High`, with '`Low' being the lowest rating and `Very High` being the highest rating.

     i.
-The level of risk was calculated by adding up the consequence and likelihood.
+The level of risk was calculated by combining the consequence and likelihood as shown in the Risk Assessment Policy Tables.

     i.
-Risks with a score of 3 or 4 were determined to be unacceptable risks.
+Risks with a score of `High` or `Very High` were determined to be unacceptable risks.

     i.
 For each unacceptable risk, a risk treatment option was considered, and appropriate information security controls were selected.